-Excess allowance for loan and lease losses: Portion of the allowance for loan and lease losses that exceeds the 1.25% threshold of risk-weighted assets and is therefore not includible in Tier 2 capital.
+Excess allowance for credit losses: Portion of the allowance for credit losses that exceeds the 1.25% threshold of risk-weighted assets and is therefore not includible in Tier 2 capital.
 Excess allowance is deducted from risk-weighted assets for regulatory capital calculation.

-Federal Banking Agencies: The Federal Reserve, Office of the Comptroller of the Currency and Federal Deposit Issuance Corporation.
+Federal Banking Agencies: The Federal Reserve, the Office of the Comptroller of the Currency and the Federal Deposit Issuance Corporation.